epics-modules/lua/docs/using-lua-shell.md

 by `luaLoadFile`, `luaSpawn`, luascript `@file`, and DTYP `@file`).

 ### luaAddPath
+---

+Add a directory to the library and script search paths.

 ```
 luaAddPath "directory"
 ```

-Adds a single directory to the search paths.
 The directory is used for:

 - `require()`: appends `dir/?.lua` and `dir/?/init.lua` to `package.path`,
   and `dir/?.so` (or `dir/?.dll` on Windows) to `package.cpath`